yuliethc/NewPortfolio/content/projects/Friendpals.md

 ios: ''
 android: ''
 tech:
-  -
+  - Svelte
-company: ''
+company: 'Freelance'
-showInProjects: true
+showInProjects: false
 ---

-A website for finding friends in Windsor, Canada, with identity verification and a pay-per-meet system.
+I contribute with this website, its for finding friends in Windsor, Canada, with identity verification and a pay-per-meet system.